 - Castle- Thank you for being the best teacher in all the land

 Torchy’s is a big deal here in Austin, and gift cards are always a winner.
-Print out this free “Let’s taco ’bout how are awesome you are” printable and pair it with a DIY construction paper taco gift card holder!
+Craft up a paper taco with a note that reads “Let’s taco ’bout how awesome you are!” and insert a taco/Tex Mex eatery gift card!

 Food is always a great gift idea, and who doesn’t love pizza?
 Grab a gift card to a local pizza joint and make a construction paper pizza card!
 The gift card is attached to the bottom of the yellow note inside of the card.

 Ice cream makes everyone smile, right?!
 Grab this free printable ice cream gift card at Slinky and Moose and attach a gift card to a local ice cream shop to the back of the card.